Basic functions

 sum(range(200)/2)

-See Aggregate in the Topics section for more on aggregate functions.
+See Aggregate functions in the reference documentation for more on aggregate functions.

 Boolean and null values